Azure-Samples/streaming-at-scale/eventhubskafka-flink-eventhubskafka/KB.md

 ssh -L 10000:wn2-algatt.pvszxskaguqehnrfy2pxxxhewe.fx.internal.cloudapp.net:43861 sshuser@algattik01hdi-ssh.azurehdinsight.net
 ```

+The console output of the `create-solution.sh` script contains the command line above with the correct syntax for your deployment.

-Then open a web browser on http://localhost/10000.
+After the tunnel is created, open a web browser on http://localhost/10000.